AndGem/OsmToRoadGraph/README.md

 <!-- /TOC -->

 # Introduction
-OSMtoRoadGraph aims to provide a simple tool to allow extraction of the road network of (OpenStreetMap (OSM))[http://www.openstreetmap.org] files.
+OSMtoRoadGraph aims to provide a simple tool to allow extraction of the road network of [OpenStreetMap](http://www.openstreetmap.org) files.
 It differentiates between three transportation networks: car, bicycle, and walking.
 The output data depends on the chosen parameters (which street highway types to consider, speed, ...).

 ## Motivation
 OpenStreetMap provides free cartographic data to anyone.
 Data can be added and edited by anyone.
 However, using the road network contained in the OSM files is not straightforward.
 This tool aims to reduce the overhead of writing a parser for OSM files.